-[paragraph (a) substituted by section 2 of the Constitution Fifth Amendment Act, 1999] - (b) nine persons each of whom is nominated by the Executive Council of a province, with each province nominating only one person; - (c) two persons nominated by organised local government in terms of section 163; and - (d) nine other persons. - (2) Members of the Commission must have appropriate expertise. - (3) Members serve for a term established in terms of national legislation.
+[subsection (1A) inserted by section 7(b) of the Constitution Seventh Amendment Act, 2001 on 1 December 2003]

+- (2) Members of the Commission must have appropriate expertise. - (3) Members serve for a term established in terms of national legislation.
 The President may remove a member from office on the ground of misconduct, incapacity or incompetence.